 - Its business and risk model,

 - Its size and the nature and complexity of activities including geographic footprint, distribution channels and outsourced activities, and

 - The nature and condition of information systems and continuity plans.

 3. Board of Directors: At least one member of the Board of Directors of a Capital Requirements Regulation (CRR) Investment Firm must be "independent”, and in institutions of significant importance a sufficient number of independent members of the Board of Directors is required.
 The Circular also enforces stronger diversity within the board.
 The mandates of authorised Director and Chairman of the Board of Directors are not cumulative, and the Chairman of the Board of Directors cannot be another member of the staff of the institution.

 4. The Circular reminds of all the requirements of outsourcing (regarding which the policy must take into account the risk of concentration in the hands of a single supplier) and recalls the importance of compliance with “cloud computing” Circulars (CSSF 17/654) and ICT and security risk management (CSSF 20/750).
 It also stresses the necessity to comply with GDPR regulation.

 How we can help

 Grant Thornton performs regulatory watch services and delivers on-site operational compliance.
-Our team of experts in financial regulations, governance, GDPR, ESG and IT security supports Investment PFS through tailor-made and structured professional services to ensure their compliance.
+Our team of experts in financial regulations, governance, GDPR, ESG and supports Investment PFS through tailor-made and structured professional services to ensure their compliance.

 For further guidance regarding Circular CSSF 20/758, please contact Gilles Millard.